 For direct private equity investments, HB typically seeks buyout and growth capital transactions in the middle market.
 HB Capital usually invests a minimum of €10M in companies with enterprise values ranging from $50M to $250M.
 Geographically, HB Capital invests throughout Europe, the United States, and Asia.
 The firm comprises a team of about 34 investment professionals.

 Founded in 2013, Black Cliffs Partners is a Salt Lake City, UT-based single-family office serving as the direct investment vehicle for the Lunt Family.
 The firm's founders, Michael and Marshal Lunt, created their wealth through extensive careers in finance, investment management, and consulting.
 The group invests in a wide range of opportunities throughout the private equity landscape.
-Black Cliffs typically makes control and minority investments across several industries.
+Black Cliffs typically make control and minority investments across several industries.
 When selecting portfolio companies, the firm targets profitable businesses.

 Regarding the type of investments, Black Cliffs Partners have historically been flexible in investing in both debt and equity.
 Sectors and industries of interest include industrials, chemicals, education, healthcare, technology, SaaS, food and beverage, pharmaceuticals, oil and gas, logistics, financial technology, blockchain, and artificial intelligence, among others.
 While the group invests opportunistically, they have historically targeted mid-market companies with revenue between $10M and $100M.
 Geographically, Black Cliffs consider investments globally but have shown a propensity toward domestic investments.
 The firm regularly co-invests alongside like-minded individuals, family offices, and institutional investors.
 Past co-investment partners have included Florida-based family office and private equity investor, Liebman Group.
 The firm leverages both qualitative and quantitative methods of analysis.